eddyerburgh/notes/docs/operating-systems/linux/system-calls.md

 }
 ```

-## Accessing the System Call from User Space¶
+## Accessing the System Call from User Space

 Linux provides a set of macros for wrapping access to system calls.
 The macros set up the register contents and issue the trap instructions {% cite lkd -l 81 %}.